9 Signs You’re in the Wrong Career—and How to Find Work You Love

 Business is business and personal is completely separate

 While professionalism is vital to a successful career, says Casanova, if there is no freedom in your current gig to express who you are, beyond your work persona, then you’re likely in the wrong position.
 “Work we love is directly created by valuing who we are as unique individuals—what we offer that no one else does,” Casanova says.
 “If you can’t bring who you are—your sense of humor, your enthusiasm—to work in even small doses, this reflects the fact that who you are is literally missing from the equation,” she adds.
 To be in a job you truly love, there must be room for at least some personal self-expression, even if it doesn’t happen every day.
 “This is highly critical to finding soul-satisfying work,” Casanova adds.
-Try these effortless ways to make your workday less stressful.

 You’re not doing your best